abhishekjawali/aws-fis-demo/README.md

 ## Run Experiments

 ### Stop Single Instance By InstanceId
- - Start the FIS experiment `StopStartInstance` vis console.
+ - Start the FIS experiment `StopAndStartInstance` via console.
  - This will stop the EC2 instance named `FisExampleStack/instance-0` and then restart it after 1 minute.

 ### Abort experiment when alarm is raised
-- Start the FIS experiment `AbortExperimentByAlarm` from the console.
+- Start the FIS experiment `AbortFiSExperimentByAlarm` from the console.
 - This will stop the EC2 instance named `FisExampleStack/instance-0`
 - Raise the CloudWatch alarm via CLI:
 ```bash